tgleigh202/botframework-ivr/AcquirePhoneNumber.md

 Acquiring a phone number would require performing the following tasks in the following order:

 ### Step 1 - Go to [Skype for Business admin center](https://aka.ms/ivr2) > Voice

+Navigate to [https://aka.ms/ivr2](https://aka.ms/ivr2).
 Click "+" to create a new Service number.

 ![](images/newServiceNumber.png)